ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 But this or something like it is what we could expect from a culture which only looks for security and safety by focusing.

-And all the time we ignore panaral reality with its awareness of everything happening.
-How on earth could we ever hope to develop empathy for 'everything' – for the common good – without first being aware of it as a whole?
+And all the time we ignore panaral reality.
+How on earth could we ever hope to develop a feeling for the common good – without sensing life as whole?

 Abstract Reality

-It's not our essential nature or any higher principle which dominates modern social thinking – it's how we identify ourselves, our abstract and projected individual image.
+It's not our essential nature or any higher principle which dominates modern social thinking – it's how we identify ourselves, whoever we think we are, our abstract and projected individual image.

 A comedian bought it on the point when he couldn't get served at a drive-in burger cafe because he was on foot, so he told them "I identify as a car".